Understanding capital gains tax for seniors: what you need to know

 Roth IRAs are the best-known example of this type of retirement account.
 Here, you’ve already paid your taxes up front in the past, so now you’re tax-free.

-How to avoid capital gains tax for over 65s?
+How can capital gains tax be avoided for people over 65?

 When you retire, it is crucial to ensure you have enough money saved.
 For most people, a sizeable tax bill could threaten their savings.